willvieira/ms_STM-managed/manuscript/manuscript.md

 M = \frac{-J + J^T}{2}
 $$

-Positive values of $-R_0$ indicate a smooth transition to the new equilibrium whereas negative values indicate reactivity, *i.e.* an initial amplification against final equilibrium.
+Positive values of $-R_0$ indicate a smooth transition to the new equilibrium whereas negative values indicate reactivity, that is, an initial amplification in the opposite direction to the final equilibrium.
-The third metric is the exposure of the ecosystem states ($\Delta_{state}$), defined by the difference in state proportion between pre- and post-temperature warming [@Dawson2011].
+The third metric is the exposure of the ecosystem states ($\Delta_{state}$), defined by the euclidean distance between initial and final state prevalence among the four states [@Dawson2011].
 The fourth metric is the return time ($\Delta_{time}$) or ecosystem sensitivity, which is estimated by the number of steps of the transitory phase, where each time step of the model is equal to 5 years.
 The last metric is the cumulative amount of changes in the transitory phase, or ecosystem vulnerability [@Boulangeat2018].
 It is defined as the sum of all changes in the states after warming temperature and is obtained by the integral of the states change over time ($\int S(t)dt$).